-African beauty—coined A-beauty for short—is rich, decadent, natural and grounded in ancestral knowledge and generational wealth.
-Through centuries of remedies, stories, and healing archetypes, the ingredients that used to create these products are raw and molded from the royalty of the earth.
-Ingredients such as shea butter, argan oil, coconut oil, marula and baobab oil are manifested from the soil, blended within a formula that celebrates a connected root, a life cycle, a synergy of sorts.
+African beauty—coined A-beauty for short—is rich, decadent, natural, and grounded in ancestral knowledge and generational wealth.
+Through centuries of remedies, stories, and healing archetypes, the ingredients used to create these products are raw and molded from the royalty of the earth.
+Ingredients such as shea butter, argan oil, coconut oil, marula, and baobab oil are manifested from the soil, blended within a formula that celebrates a connected root, a life cycle, a synergy of sorts.

-Culminating centuries of knowledge and expertise, A-Beauty feeds the skin and body with natural and organic ingredients from the content of Africa, unearthing a beauty perspective that hat the world hasn’t yet seen.
-Founded upon rooted wealth and explored in abundance, it glorifies a past, present and future re-birth of beauty.
+Culminating centuries of knowledge and expertise, A-Beauty feeds the skin and body with natural and organic ingredients from the content of Africa, unearthing a beauty perspective that much of the world hasn’t yet seen.
+Founded upon rooted wealth and explored in abundance, it glorifies a past, present, and future rebirth of beauty.

 So, why do we find that A-Beauty struggles with having a seat at the global beauty table?
-According to Business of Fashion, Africa withstands an annual growth rate of 5.6%, surpassing expectation, and prior to the pandemic, the e-commerce market alone was projected to have reached $19.8 billion.
-In addition to this, South Africa alone amounted to an estimated 3.5 billion US dollars in 2018 with a forecast reach of 6.16 billion dollars by 2024, according to Statista.
+According to a 2020 article from Business of Fashion, Africa withstands an annual growth rate of 5.6%, surpassing expectation, and prior to the pandemic, the e-commerce market alone was projected to have reached $19.8 billion.
+In addition to this, South Africa alone amounted to an estimated $3.5 billion in 2018 with a forecast reach of $6.16 billion by 2024, according to Statista.